top of page

 Diagram showing how authority design shapes contact resolution in a contact centre - contacts handled within authority resolve at first contact, while contacts that exceed authority boundaries trigger escalation, repeat contacts, longer handle times, and queue pressure.

-This is one of the most common structural causes of performance gaps:
+This is one of the most common structural causes of performance gaps - structural vs behavioural performance diagnosis gives you the five-test framework for confirming whether authority is the constraint.

 What Happens When Authority Is Too Narrow